Real life

 rainy, rooted, & a little wild

-I grew up in Ketchikan — the town where it rains sideways, eagles are louder than car horns, and everyone either knows your family or knows of them.
-We’re an island community that when you leave and realize how rare… Continue reading
+I grew up in Ketchikan.
+The town where it rains sideways, eagles are louder than car horns, and everyone either knows your family or knows of them.
+We’re an island community that when you leave and realize how rare this… Continue reading

 -